Li-So/FoP-Course-Content/docs/chapter-2-variables-functions.md

 So far, you've used `console.log()` to print things from your program without an explanation of what it really is.
 It is a function built into JavaScript that we can call on to print things, but now it is time we build our own functions.

 !!!
 Note
 	Recall that // is a comment and will not be run as code.
-In tasks during the coming chapters, you will encounter // TODO, which means I expect you to implement the function.
+In tasks during the coming chapters, you will encounter // Write your code here!, which means I expect you to implement the function.
 Also please note that the file needs to end with .js.
 This is very important, as it will not be recognized as JavaScript without it.

 ## 2.1 Basic functions
 ### 2.1.1 Count to Three